noahgrant/resourcerer/docs/collection.md

 Add this on your Collection definition to tell it how it should sort its models.
 It can take three forms:

 1. A string.
 In this case, it represents the model property to sort by.
 2. A function with a single argument.
-In this case, it takes a model's attributes as an argument and returns the value by which it should sort.
+In this case, it takes a model's data as an argument and returns the value by which it should sort.
 3. A function with two arguments.
 This is used to sort the collection's models via the native [Array.sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort) method.

 ### length